-D. The Purpose Problem
+D. The "Purpose Problem"

-The purpose problem discussed by Bill Gates to discuss the potential social impacts of UBI, and subsequent discussion of the social aspects of technologies as the sole purpose that shall remain once all other purposes are met as mentioned in another book by Yuval Harari [32].
+The "purpose problem" discussed by Bill Gates6 to redress the potential social impacts of UBI, and subsequent discussion of the social aspects of technologies as the sole purpose that shall remain once all other purposes are met as mentioned in another book by Yuval Harari [32].
+Also has been echoed by others7.
 This is in alliance with the growth needs, which implies that the desire for self-fulfillment would increase with attainment of the same.
 This further consolidates the fact that self-reflection arising from feedback, and behaviour and attitude change are essential social building grounds for effective social collaboration.

 The purpose problem was discussed by gates after referencing the book Homo Deus by Yuval Harari.
 His take on the hierarchy of needs is a little bit different than the explanation of UBI.
 Gates considers the situation when all the requirements have been met by technology, that is when people have surpassed the deficiency needs, and are in the growth phase.
-He argues that AI taking over the world is an engineering problem, but the purpose problem is more like a control problem, that is, once the needs are met and all the purpose is served, what would people do?
+Dr. He argues that AI8 taking over the world is an engineering problem, but the purpose problem is more like a control problem, that is, once the needs are met and all the purpose is served, what would people do?
 The answer to this obviously is the self-fulfillment, which would eradicate the lack of purpose, and would continue to benefit society as it grows within each individual.

-All these discussions brings us to the same inference, that the social aspect of technological advancement is parallel in development and deployment.
+These theories have been referenced and researched extensively towards mitigating the social dilemmas via the process feedback, self-reflection, and behaviour change as prompted in the abstract of the research seminar hosted by Helen Ai He [2,29,34], where the two social dilemmas are discussed.
+All these discussions bring us to the same inference, that the social aspect of technological advancement is parallel in development and deployment.
 Also, feedback, self-reflection, and behaviour change are essential components crucial for the design of interactive technologies for benefiting collaborative communication.